tum-vision/sublabel_relax/eccv2016/README.md

 ```
 from within MATLAB.

 For optical flow you need to compile the file `compute_cost_flow_piecw_conv.cpp` that first computes the optical flow matching cost given a pair of images and second, convexifies the cost on each triangle.
-To compile execute the command within MATLAB:
+To compile execute the command
 ```
 mex compute_cost_flow_piecw_conv.cpp quickhull/QuickHull.cpp
 ```
+from within MATLAB.
 The code uses the Quickhull algorithm to compute convex hulls of three-dimensional point-clouds.
 The implementation is borrowed from [https://github.com/akuukka/quickhull](https://github.com/akuukka/quickhull).

-For visualization of the optical flow results you need to download the [flow-code-matlab.zip](http://vision.middlebury.edu/flow/code/flow-code-matlab.zip).
-Extraxt the content and add the folder to your path via
+For visualization of the optical flow results you need to download the file [flow-code-matlab.zip](http://vision.middlebury.edu/flow/code/flow-code-matlab.zip).
+Extraxt the content and add the folder to your path via the command
 ```
 addpath('~/flow-code-matlab')
 ```